freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //remove gizmo, kbrd from hf
-//bg removal: shadow is where diff has low saturation
+//bg removal: move scene against bg to detect it (https://docs.opencv.org/4.x/d1/dc5/tutorial_background_subtraction.html)
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map